ministryofjustice/technical-risk-measures/README.md

 - Licences expiring in next 6 months
 - Major dependencies out of support in the next 6 months
-- Last general updates more than 6 months ago
-- Oldest unapplied security patches released more than 3 months ago
+- Oldest unapplied version of a dependency released more than 3 months ago
 - Support contract expiring in the next 9 months
 - Next legislative change coming into effect within 6 months